VP4triot/WP-SupportPlusTicketSystemPE/README.md

 [Windows]
 PE-WPTicketSystem.go https://URL/wp-admin/admin-ajax.php user

 This is a PoC, you will need to add the cookies to your web request to get privileged access if vulnerable.
-This is intended for educational purposes only.
+Intended for educational purposes only.